National monument honoring Emmett Till to consist of 3 sites in Illinois and Mississippi

 The Parkers are focused on restoring the 100-year-old church building, which requires approximately $20 million for full restoration.

-At the Tallahatchie County Courthouse, restored to its 1955 appearance, Patrick Weems facilitates tours, reminding visitors of the battle between racial violence and legal injustice that took place there.
+At the Tallahatchie County Courthouse, restored to its 1955 appearance, Emmett Till Interpretive Center executive director Patrick Weems facilitates tours.
+Visitors are reminded of the battle between racial violence and legal injustice that took place there.

 It was at that courthouse that an all-White male jury acquitted Bryant and Milam for Till's murder.
 Months later, the brothers confessed their crime to a magazine, but were never held accountable.